arinze-edeh/cloud-infrastructure-devops-labs/devops/docker/dockerfile-fault-resolution/README.md

 > **What happened:** The jump host had no prior record of `stapp02`'s host key.
 Typing `yes` appended the fingerprint to `~/.ssh/known_hosts` on the jump host.
 On all future connections, SSH will silently verify against this cached fingerprint.
 Typing `no` would have aborted the connection.
 Supplying the fingerprint directly would have verified it before trusting.

-***Screenshot Placeholder: Terminal on jump-host showing the SSH ECDSA/ED25519 host key warning prompt, the yes confirmation, the Permanently added message, and the password prompt***

 ---

 ### Step 2 - Verify Target Identity